anicholakos/complete_fxos_tutorial/source/episode01.rst

 Along the way, I shall try and cover some of the HTML5 JavaScript APIs but I strongly suggest that you be comfortable with basic Web technologies like HTML5/CSS/JavaScript.
-Code Academy has some great tutorials (`HTML/CSS
+Codecademy has some great tutorials (`HTML/CSS
 <http://www.codecademy.com/tracks/web>`__ and `JavaScript
 <http://www.codecademy.com/tracks/javascript>`__), if you want to learn about
 them.